bk/wmk/readme.md

 ## Shortcodes

-A shortcode consists of an opening tag, `{{<`, followed by any number of spaces, followed by a string representing the "short version" of the content, followed by any number of spaces and the closing tag `>}}`.
-It should stay on one line.
+A shortcode consists of an opening tag, `{{<`, followed by any number of whitespace characters, followed by a string representing the "short version" of the content, followed by any number of whitespace characters and the closing tag `>}}`.

 A typical use case is to easily embed content from external sites into your Markdown.
 More advanced possibilities include formatting a table containing data